 Way of Will Natural Plastic-Free Deodorant

-Way of Will took their popular natural deodorant and made a version with plastic-free packaging made of a paper-based alternative.
-The brand is also getting rid of all plastic tubes and shipping materials, like plastic bags, bubble wrap, and Styrofoam in favor of completely recyclable alternatives.
+Way of Will took its popular natural deodorant and made a version with plastic-free packaging made of a paper-based alternative.
+The brand is also getting rid of all plastic tubes and shipping materials, such as plastic bags, bubble wrap, and Styrofoam in favor of completely recyclable alternatives.

 The scents are derived from essential oils, such as bergamot and peppermint, rather than artificial fragrance.
 And the line was created for active lifestyles, so the zero-waste deodorant contains magnesium, arrowroot powder, and essential oils to combat odor, inside and out of the gym.
 (Related: Do Natural Deodorants Actually Work During Sweaty Workouts?)